levysoft/chatgpt-token-cost-analysis/README.md

 |                                   | Gemini 1.5 Pro               | 3.50                         | 10.50                         |
 |                                   | Gemini 1.0 Pro               | 0.50                         | 1.50                          |

+## Project Purpose and Disclaimer

+The purpose of this project is purely indicative and is meant to satisfy personal curiosity.
+It should not be considered an official or definitive tool.
+It is important to use it with an understanding of its limitations and not rely on it for critical or professional decisions.

 ## Feedback and Contributions

 Your feedback is highly appreciated!
 If you have suggestions, bugs to report, or improvements, feel free to open an issue or a pull request in the GitHub repository.
 If you would like to contribute to the project, pull requests are welcome.